jessesquires/jessesquires.com/_posts/2018-02-25-replacing-google-with-duckduckgo.md

 {% include updated_notice.html
 date="2021-03-17T11:07:11-07:00"
-update_message="In completely unsurprising news, Google's search results <a href='https://daringfireball.net/linked/2021/03/04/fowler-google-search'>have gotten worse</a> over time.
+message="In completely unsurprising news, Google's search results <a href='https://daringfireball.net/linked/2021/03/04/fowler-google-search'>have gotten worse</a> over time.
 And while I'm here &mdash; updating this post 3 years later &mdash; I have to say, DuckDuckGo has been great.
 I have no complaints.
 " %}

 ### Benefits of DuckDuckGo